 public or private, to manifest his religion or belief in teaching, practice, worship, and observance."

 UN General Assembly, Universal Declaration of Human Rights, Article 18, 1948

 For most of world history, emperors and kings based their legitimacy on claims of divinity or divine approval.
 Differences in religious beliefs between rulers and within states were the cause of wars, revolts, and persecution.
-While few world leaders explicitly claim divine legitimacy today, religion remains a central factor in many of the world's conflicts, including the Balkan wars of the 1990s, Russia's war in Chechnya, and the Islamist terrorism of al-Qaeda.
+While few world leaders explicitly claim divine legitimacy today, religion remains a central factor in many of the world's conflicts.
 Countless innocent lives have been lost because of a fundamental lack of respect for freedom of religion and an intolerance of people with different beliefs.

 The long history of brutal religious wars in Western Europe helped give rise to the modern notion of religion as a matter of individual conscience, rather than an official policy of the state.

 The long history of brutal religious wars in Western Europe helped give rise to the modern notion of religion as a matter of individual conscience, rather than an official policy of the state.
 Continued persecution of different religious sects arising from the Protestant Reformation led to widespread emigration to the New World, especially the American British colonies, where the concept of freedom of belief for individuals became one of the core ideas of American democracy.
 Thomas Jefferson set forth the basis of this core idea in the Virginia Statute for Establishing Religious Freedom, stating that individual belief was one of “the natural rights of mankind.”
 From this fundamental maxim, the Virginia Statute declared that no government should be established based on religious belief and that the religious belief of individuals should never be coerced by the state — a declaration later incorporated into the Bill of Rights.